 To cumulate with past research, the clustering coefficient and the ASPL are calculated from the absolute and unweighted adjacency matrix.

 Variables were truncated considering their mean values.
 Descriptives are made available in Table 2 of the Supplemental Material.
-Additional analyses confirmed dichotomization of all nodes following different criteria (truncation at two, or at three out of five points) marginally impacts the estimated network.
+Additional analyses confirmed dichotomization of all nodes following different criteria (truncation at two, or three out of five points) does not impactthe estimated network meaningfully.

 That is, the sum of the values of the state of all nodes (either -1 or +1).
 Hence, the sum scores range between -22 (all evaluative reactions are not endorsed) and +22 (every item is endorsed).